jstalinko/justorange/README.md

 - **Ready-to-Use Environment Configuration**: Includes basic configurations for database, mail, and more that can be easily customized as per project needs.
 - **Authentication and Authorization**: Pre-configured authentication and authorization system using Spatie Permission.
 - **Inertia.js with Vue3**: Utilizes Inertia.js to seamlessly integrate Vue components without the need for a full single-page application, enhancing the user experience with smooth transitions and state management.
+- **Bun Package Manager**: JustOrange use bun for nodejs packange manager

 This starter kit is ideal for projects that require a robust and flexible admin dashboard with the ease of quick initial setup.